Maria-Santi/Project1_BackEnd/README.md

 # Project1_BackEnd
 Project 1 Reimbursement System Python.
-An Expense Reimbursement System that allows employee to submit reimbursement requests to their managers.
+An Expense Reimbursement System that allows employees and managers to login to their respective dashbaords.
+The employees can submit reimbursement requests to their managers.
 The managers can then choose to approve or deny those requests.

 Technologies Used:
 Python